The Bankrate promise

 - Expansive loan coverage.
 Drivers in all 50 states can secure auto loan financing with Bank of America.
 But you’ll have to shop from approved dealerships or private parties.

-- Higher minimum loan amount.
+Higher minimum loan amount.
 Borrowers must finance at least $7,500 to secure an auto loan.
-Not only is this much higher than the $2,000 minimum from M&T, but is higher than the industry average as well.
+Not only is this much higher than the $2,000 minimum from M&T, it is higher than the industry average, too.

-- Member-only discounts.
-In order to benefit from a range of available discounts that will help you save money you must be a member of the bank.
+Member-only discounts.
+To benefit from a range of available discounts that will help you save money, you must be a member of the bank.
 And there’s no autopay discount.

 - No prequalification.
-As with M&T Bank, you’ll have to complete an application and take a small credit score hit to see your possible rates.
+As with M&T Bank, you must complete an application and take a small credit score hit to see your possible rates.

 How to choose between M&T Bank and Bank of America